DECHIVE

-The idea that one must first share one's thoughts
+The idea that you must first hand over your thoughts

-Nowadays, there's an overflow of content about AI agents, making assistants, and sharing workflows.
+Nowadays, there's an overflow of content about AI agents, creating assistants, and sharing workflows.

-Someone shows how to use Claude Code, what prompts they save, or what automation flow they use to manage projects.
-Watching it makes you feel like you could replicate it right away.
+Someone shows you how to use Claude Code, what prompts they save, or what automation flows they use to manage projects.
+Watching it, it feels like you could do the same right away.

-If I set it up the same way, wouldn't I be able to build better things?
+If I set things up like that, wouldn't I be able to build better?

 That thought isn't wrong.